PoziWorld/PoziTone/README_en.md

 	_Familiarizing with a new genre or band?_
 	`PoziTone` will show you track info (its name, band name) via a pop-up notification on every track change.

-*	**Easy playback control**
+*	**Easy player control**

-	_Need to answer an important call or have you had a new video shared?_
-	Stop/resume music playback with one click from the pop-up notification!

-*	**Add track to a playlist**

-	_Enjoying the track?_
-	Add it to your playlist from the pop-up notification, and you will be able to get back to it later!
-You can also reward a DJ's hard work by clicking on “I like it!” .
-(Only on 101.ru.)

-*	**Skip to next track**

-	_Boring track?_
-	Go to the next track with one click from the pop-up notification!
-(Only on vk.com.)

-*	**Simple actions**
+	_Want to stop/resume playback, mute/unmute, switch track or add it to playlist?_

-	_Want everything as easy as one, two, three?_
-	Control the main actions with the help of [keyboard shortcuts](#keyboard-shortcuts)!
-You don't need to open anything!
+	It is as easy as one, two, three!
+Do it with one click from the pop-up notification or with the help of [keyboard shortcuts](#keyboard-shortcuts)!

 *	**List of recent tracks**

-	_Which track played 5 minutes ago?_
+	_Which track played five minutes ago?_
 	`PoziTone` keeps information about the last 10 tracks played.